 Step Two: Talk with the safety director, workers' compensation insurer, or OSHA consultant to determine what safety rules apply to the work area.
 Obtain copies of the rules.

-Step Three: Select the rules that you feel directly apply to your work area.
+Step Four: Select the rules that you believe directly apply to your work area.
 Many rules may not have significant impact on the work area you are responsible for.

-Step Four: Change each selected rule into a checklist question.
+Step Five: The final step is to change each selected rule into a checklist question.
 Be sure to state the question as concisely as possible.

 The result of following these procedures is to build a checklist that closely mirrors those hazards that OSHA will be inspecting.
 It might be a good idea to use an expert resource, such as those listed in Step Two, to evaluate the checklist you have developed.